 Mustard is one of the hottest colors right now, and using it will show that you are keeping up with trends.
-It has some of the characteristics of yellow, like warmth and cheerfulness, but adds originality to the design.
-The icon shows variety and will be great for financial or other consultancies, and is complemented by the serious DM Serif Text typeface.
+It also adds warmth and cheerfulness to the design.
+The icon shows variety, will be great for financial or other consultancies, and is complemented by the serious DM Serif Text typeface.

 The globe icon in the center indicates that you are globally represented.
 The Caudex typeface looks modern and contemporary and is suitable for a consultancy.
 Orange creates excitement and adds warmth, while navy shows professionalism.
 Use the logo with a web-based or communications brand.

-If your brand is associated with a bakery or food business, then the icon of a bagel surrounded by herbs is a clear indicator of your industry.
+If your brand is associated with fashion or hair care, then the icon of a scrunchie surrounded by decorative twigs is a clear indicator of your industry.
 The Crushed typeface is modern and adds class and gentleness to the design.
 The aqua color scheme is refreshing and creative.